Amigos de México Mzt. A.C.

 — Newsletter Committee

-A paper newsletter is printed for those members who attend the member meetings.
-They contain the news of our activities, events at the schools, and administrative updates.
-Since they are so popular, we would like to send them to all members via email in the future.
+In the past, a newsletter has been available for those members who attend the member meetings.
+It contained the news of our activities, events at the schools, and administrative updates.
+The newsletter committee is currently looking for a committee chair so we can continue to provide this service.

 07.